flaurencin/ciscomation/README.rst

 Under developpement features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+- seve-config keeword (to support extra prompts cisco may generate)
+- condition by driver commands
+- conf-start conf-stop heywords
-command result matching for command execution.
+- command result matching for extra commands execution

 Usage
 ~~~~~

+**Install first configargparse from github because Pypi is not up to date.**
-Install with pip.
+Then install with pip.
-Than you can run the command ciscomate directly
+And run the command ciscomate directly

 .. parsed-literal::